We offer a wide range of surgical procedures for cats and dogs at our Vancouver clinic, using stringent surgical protocols.

 We always keep you fully informed about why we are recommending a surgical procedure and regarding any post-operative care your pet will need at home.
 We practice stringent surgical protocols at our clinic.

-At Mountain View Veterinary Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.
+At Mountain View Veterinary Hospital, we perform medical surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Vancouver vets routinely perform the following elective and non-elective surgeries:

 For pets suffering from ear, nose, and throat disorders, we offer soft tissue surgical procedures.

 These procedures are also available for hepatic, urogenital, oncological, cardiothoracic, gastrointestinal, and skin disorders.

 When we spay or neuter a cat or dog, we surgically sterilize them to prevent disease and provide them with an extended life expectancy.

 During Cesarean sections, we surgically remove puppies or kittens from their mother's uterus.